Population demographics of white dwarf binaries with intermediate separations: Gaia constraints on post-AGB mass transfer: Forward model of the Gaia DR3 NSS catalog

-In Figure \ref{fig:fm_mast}, we show the distributions of astrometric mass function, $f_{\rm m,ast}$, of the orbital solutions in the mock NSS catalog resulting from our fiducial model (described in Section \ref{sec:modifications}) as well as the true NSS catalog published in Gaia DR3.
-To isolate MS primaries and exclude giants, we only plot sources in the true catalog which are also present in the \texttt{binary\_masses} catalog and consider simulated binaries with primary radii $< 2\,R_{\odot}$. $f_{\rm m,ast}$ is given by
+In Figure \ref{fig:fm_mast_no_giants}, we show the distributions of astrometric mass function, $f_{\rm m,ast}$, of the orbital solutions in the mock NSS catalog resulting from our empirical model (described in Section \ref{sssec:empirical_model}) as well as the true NSS catalog published in Gaia DR3.
+To isolate MS primaries and exclude giants, we only plot sources in the observed catalog which are also present in the \texttt{binary\_masses} catalog and only consider simulated binaries with primary radii $< 2\,R_{\odot}$. $f_{\rm m,ast}$ is given by